 Fenceline weeding and clearing

 Weeding and digging out roots along the fenceline surrounding the garden.
 24. FAILURE TO ABIDE BY THE GUIDELINES

 - Failing to abide by the guidelines (e.g., plot/path maintenance, required participation, weeding, guests, etc.) will result in a warning.
 If after 7 days the violation is not corrected or if the gardener fails to respond to the warning, a second warning will be issued.
 If after a second, 7 day period, the violation still has not been corrected, gardening privileges will be revoked and the plot will be reassigned.

-- The garden committee will make every reasonable attempt to contact the gardener.
+- The Garden Board will make every reasonable attempt to contact the gardener.
 Notification will occur in writing via email, at a minimum.

 - If infractions continue after a gardener receives 2 warnings for violations of these guidelines over the course of the season, gardening privileges will be revoked. ● The following are grounds for immediate termination of plot use: any action that endangers or jeopardizes the safety of other gardeners; any action that deliberately or through negligence damages the Garden itself, its assets, or the property of other gardeners; the use of chemicals and non organic pesticides; possession of firearms, possession of an illegal substance, or any other illegal activity.
 In these events, the gardener’s plot and privileges are revoked immediately; no warning is required and no reinstatement considered.

 - The garden is located on public property managed and maintained by the District of Columbia Department of Parks and Recreation.
 Gardeners are bound by DC Parks and Recreation rules and DC law at all times.